Dewey Lake Monster: History

 In June 1964, the story gained national attention after local residents reported seeing a large, hairy creature with glowing eyes.
 Police searched the area of the alleged sightings and found nothing.
-Nevertheless, the reports caused curious thrill-seekers and monster-hunters to besiege the community that summer.
-Local entrepreneurs capitalized on the event by selling "monster getaway gas", "monster burgers" and "monster hunting kits" — with a net, flashlight, squirt gun, a mallet and a stake.
-Newspapers in Chicago dubbed Sister Lakes "Monster Town USA" and played up the backwardness of the small town's residents.
+Nevertheless, the reports caused curious thrill-seekers and monster hunters to besiege the community that summer.
+Local entrepreneurs capitalized on the event by selling "monster getaway gas", "monster burgers", and "monster hunting kits" — with a net, flashlight, squirt gun, a mallet, and a stake.
+Newspapers in Chicago began dubbing Sister Lakes "Monster Town USA", as well as caricaturing small town stereotypes.

 Several zoologists suggested that people may have misidentified a bear or gorilla.
 Cass County Sheriff Robert Dool and conservation officer William Rowe dismissed speculations of a monster.
 Within a week, the hysteria diminished, and the South Bend Tribune reported that "nobody seems frightened anymore".

 In a 1983 retrospective, the South Bend Tribune suggested that the monster was imagined by intoxicated strawberry pickers.